adore/daylight/README.md

 akin to ActiveRecord

-Features include those like ActiveRecord such as scopes, `find_by` lookups, calling server-side associations, using through associations, and the ability to chain queries.
-Eases requesting complex queries on your Rails models through `remoted` methods.
+Features include those like ActiveRecord such as scopes, `find_by` lookups, calling associations on  server-side models, using through associations, and the ability to chain queries.
+Eases requesting complex queries on your Rails models using `remoted` methods.

 Typical ActiveResource functionality: